enzoblain/LinearAsm/README.md

 # **LinearASM**

-Welcome to **LinearASM**! 🎉 This project brings the power of **Linear Regression** into the world of **Assembly Language**, with a focus on **ARM64** architecture.
+Welcome to **LinearASM**! 🎉 This project brings the power of **Linear Regression** into the world of **Assembly Language**.
 It’s an exciting journey where we dive deep into low-level programming while solving a classic machine learning problem: predicting the relationship between variables.

 Whether you're a beginner or an experienced coder, this project will give you hands-on experience with **Assembly** and help you understand how math algorithms like linear regression can be executed at the hardware level.
 Get ready to write some **real raw code**! 💻